Cheap Japanese in Singapore

 2. Ramen Taisho

-Tucked away in the heart of Maxwell Food Centre lies Ramen Taisho.
+Ramen Taisho used to be a hawker stall in Maxwell Food Centre but has since become a fully fledged eatery in Bukit Batok’s Le Quest Shopping Mall.
 The owner spent three years in and out of Japan, mastering the art of ramen making, so you can expect really good ramen here.

-Their expertise shines in the Black Garlic Tonkotsu Ramen ($7.80), which sees a fusion of creamy pork bone broth and umami-laden black garlic oil.
-There’s also a spicy alternative, priced at $8.80.
+Their expertise shines in the Shoyu Black Tonkotsu Ramen ($12.80), which sees a fusion of creamy pork bone broth and umami-laden black garlic oil.
+Aside, they also have a Black Truffle Mazemen ($13.80), where dry ramen is flavoured with a sauce that’s dashed with truffle oil.

 Address: 1 Kadayanallur Street, #01-32, Maxwell Food Centre, Singapore 069184